hpc-dr/day1hpc.github.io/content/english/post/workshops.md

 # Taxonomies
 categories: ["HPC Workshops"]
 tags: ["photo","image"]
-type: "featured" # available type (regular or featured)
+type: "regular" # available type (regular or featured)
 draft: false
 ---

 # HPC Workshops

-We build workshops that can help you, step-by-step expand your skills and solve problems more efficiently.
+We build workshops that can help you, step-by-step, expand your skills and solve problems more efficiently.